 Robinson is the Chair of Casey Gerry’s Motion and Appellate Practice and is widely acknowledged as one of the premier legal writers and analysts in the state.
 He is admitted to practice in all state and federal courts in California and the Third, Fifth, and Ninth Circuit Courts of Appeals.
 In addition to the Bolger decision, he also secured a precedent-setting ruling in M.F. v.
 Pacific Pearly Hotel Management, LLC (2017) 16 Cal.App.5th 693, a case in which Robinson successfully urged the expansion of FEHA provisions to a rape committed by an intruder on the premises.
 Robinson has also worked extensively in the class action arena, playing key roles in nationwide Multi-District Litigation cases like In re: Yahoo!
 Inc. Customer Data Security Breach Litigation, 16-MD-02752-LHK (N.D.
 Cal.) and In re: Wells Fargo Collateral Protection Insurance Litigation, 8:17-ML-2797-AG-KES (C.D.
 Cal.)

-Outside of his case work, Robinson is a prolific and in-demand writer and speaker on emerging legal issues, as outlined in the sections below.
+Outside of his casework as a San Diego injury attorney, Robinson is a prolific and in-demand writer and speaker on emerging legal issues, as outlined in the sections below.
 This includes regular articles for the Daily Journal and Daily Transcript, many CLE-approved presentations and webinars, and a book chapter.
 He is also a charter member and Barrister in the San Diego Appellate Inns of Court, and is a member of the Consumer Attorneys of San Diego, Consumer Attorneys of California, San Diego County Bar Association, and Lawyers’ Club.